j1r1k/portager/README.md

-# Portager - A Configuration DSL for Gentoo's Portage
+# Portager - DSL for configuring Gentoo's Portage

 Portager is here to help you maintain your Gentoo's Portage configuration sane.

 ## Usage

+Import `Portager` and run `portager` in your `main` function.
+It accepts two parameters:
+- a configuration (currently contains only selected architecture - e.g. `amd64`)
+- a list of `PortageR PackageSet`s.
+The type is as complex as it is in order to push down the sequencing down to the library function.

+### Example Project

-See [[example/README.md]] for an example.
+See [example/README.md](example/README.md) for an example of a full project.

 Portager library is not yet available on hackage.
 You can add it as a package dependency in `stack.yaml` (as in example project)